Denham railway station: Abandoned Central line extension

 Under the London Passenger Transport Board's 1935-40 New Works Programme, Denham was to have been the terminus of the Central line's westward extension from North Acton, with Central line platforms south of those on the main line.
 The continuation to Denham was added in 1937.
 Work on the extension was postponed in World War II.
 The introduction of the Metropolitan Green Belt limited the expansion of the London urban area and the extension beyond West Ruislip was cancelled.
 No visible signs of the extension works remain at Denham.

 Development

 The station was built with a pedestrian underpass linking the platforms, but this was inaccessible to people with impaired mobility.
 Further, the embankment supporting the "down" (westbound) platform and buildings was subsiding, so the "down" platform has been relocated as an island north of the "down" road, in the gap left by the removal of the original through roads, and to provide a footbridge and lifts, similar to those at Gerrards Cross, for disabled access.
 The new "down" platform was opened for use in late July 2008, and the original "down" platform and buildings have been removed.

 A proposed second phase, providing a third reversible track between the rear of the new platform and the existing "up" (eastbound) platform road, would improve operational flexibility by allowing stopping services to be passed by following non-stop trains.

 Services

-The typical Monday - Friday off-peak service consists of: